Camden, Maine

 Camden is a town in Knox County, Maine, United States.
 The population was 5,232 at the 2020 census.
 Located on Penobscot Bay at the mouth of the Megunticook River, Camden is one of the few places on the Atlantic seaboard where mountains meet the sea.
-The population more than triples during summer months due to seasonal residents and tourists.

-The area was inhabited by the Penobscot people for thousands of years before European settlement around 1771.
 The town was incorporated in 1791 and named after Charles Pratt, 1st Earl Camden, a supporter of American colonial rights.
 Camden developed as an industrial center in the 19th century, with mills along the Megunticook River supporting shipbuilding, textile manufacturing, and lime production.
 The local shipyards launched notable vessels including the first six-masted schooner ever built.

 Beginning in the 1880s, Camden transformed into a prominent summer colony, attracting wealthy seasonal residents from northeastern cities who built elaborate mansions along the waterfront.
-The town has maintained cultural significance as the birthplace of Pulitzer Prize-winning poet Edna St. Vincent Millay and home to institutions including the Camden International Film Festival.
-Camden's scenic harbor and historic architecture have made it a popular filming location for movies including Peyton Place, (1957) Casper (1995) and In the Bedroom (2001).
+The town has maintained cultural significance as the one-time residence of Pulitzer Prize-winning poet Edna St. Vincent Millay and home to institutions including the Camden International Film Festival.
+Camden's scenic harbor and historic architecture have made it a popular location for filmmakers across two centuries.

 History

-Indigenous peoples
+Pre-Settlement

-The Penobscot Nation inhabited the area for thousands of years before European settlement.
-They called the region Megunticook, meaning "great swells of the sea," referring to the silhouette of the Camden Hills.
+The coastal region of Camden, situated on Penobscot Bay, offered rich resources and excellent geography for a future maritime community.
+While various regional Native groups historically utilized the coastal and forest resources, the beginning of its organized history and development started with the arrival of the first European pioneers.

-Early European settlement
+Early settlement

 Although the area was included in the Waldo Patent, European colonization did not begin until after the French and Indian War, around 1771–1772.
 James Richards led the first settlement effort, building a home at the mouth of the Megunticook River.
 Other settlers followed, establishing farms on the challenging mountainous terrain.
 The Conway House, a Cape Cod style home built in 1770, represents one of the earliest surviving structures from this period.
 The building was converted into a history museum in 1962.